davidjb/itunes-change-play-count/README.md

 # Change Play Count in iTunes via AppleScript

+This script works for iTunes on macOS by using AppleScript to prompt for a new playcount to set for any songs that are currently selected in the iTunes user interface.

 This has been adapted ever so slightly from Natasha's work at
 <http://www.chikaboo-designs.com/2016/01/26/applescripts-edit-your-itunes-play-count/>.